jarmokivekas/sewing/shoulder harness, yoke/shoulder harness, yoke.md

 # Drafting the pattern

-It's important to note, that the shape of the yolk is provided by the cut pattern of the bottom- and top fabric.
+It's important to note, that the shape of the yoke is provided by the cut pattern of the bottom- and top fabric.
 The specific pattern presented here is one I've drafted for myself to fit my body.
 You may want to consider drafting you own shape, and adapting the pattern.
-Unlike some simpler shoulder straps, yolks are not a one-size-fits-all solution in my experience.
+Unlike some simpler shoulder straps, yokes are not a one-size-fits-all solution in my experience.